Salvelop07/ShoppingList/README.md

 # MERN Shopping List

-> Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.
+> Shopping list app, built using the MERN stack 🚀, featuring Redux for easy state management 🛍️, and designed with Reactstrap and react-transition-group for a smooth user experience! 🎉

 ## Quick Start